jeff-witt/Jeff-witt/README.md

 # Hi, I'm Jeff 👋

-I’m a Functional IT Leader focused on Digital Manufacturing, Asset Management, and AI-enabled operations.
+I’m a Digital Transformation Leader - Strategic Planning, Asset Management, and AI-enabled operations.

 ## What I work on